 - The evaluation will check against any impact on previously approved position statements.

 - Each proposed position statement will be evaluated on form, approach and content.
-The Workgroup will not make any suggestions to change the intent of the position statement, but will work with the originator to ensure all criteria are met and the proposal is accurate and complete.
+The Commission will not make any suggestions to change the intent of the position statement, but will work with the originator to ensure all criteria are met and the proposal is accurate and complete.

 Submit your proposal early to give it plenty of time to go through the review process.
 Remember that it may take more than one year to pass a position statement, because it needs a two thirds majority vote to pass in the HOD.
 It may take several revisions before a proposal is clearly stated, completes the review process and is accepted by the HOD.